polyluxus/rwth-tools/myq/README.md

 - [slurm](./slurm): *in preparation* `myq.sh` is an interface to slurm, the queueing system available on the CLAIX16 and CLAIX18 cluster.

+## Installation

+Copy or link the script(s) to a directory found in your path.
+No set-up required.

+There is another script in this directory, which tries to guess the command and execute the correct script.
+(If you copy all three scripts to the directory, it should also work on the old BULL cluster.)

 ___version___: 2019-02-28-1035